 However, there is a cruel irony that the preservation of the squares historic and cultural identity has given rise to a darker side of Marrakech.
 Monkeys kept in cages or led around on chains, and snake charmers with less than ethical practices are a common sight.

-For approximately 20 Dh you can have your photo taken with a real-life vulture on your shoulder.
+For around 20 DH you can have your photo taken with a real-life vulture on your shoulder.
 Unsavoury characters will harangue you to buy while scammers and pickpockets work the crowds.

 Enjoy the Sights From A Rooftop Cafe